DanMcGann/scan_context/README.md

   * `cmake .. -DSCAN_CONTEXT_BUILD_PYTHON=TRUE`
   * `make`
 * Install the Python Bindings
-  * `make python-install`
+  * `make scan-context-python-install`

-Note: The CMake target `python-install` uses `pip` under the hood, this means that you can specifically install `scan_context` within conda or similar environments.
+Note: The CMake target `scan-context-python-install` uses pip under the hood, this means that you can specifically install `scan_context` within conda or similar environment by setting the CMake variables `Python_EXECUTABLE` to the executable of the environment (This can be found by running `which python` while the environment is enabled).
+We also provide the CMake target `scan-context-python-uninstall` to easily remove the module.

 #### Testing